Professionals

 Patients diagnosed with cancer face enormous changes in their lives (Infurna et al. 2013).
 Adaptation to these changes is a process that requires time, often taking several weeks.

-Cancer-related distress may also contribute to a reduction in health-related quality of life, understood as a multidimensional construct that includes physical, emotional, social and spiritual areas of human functioning (Aaronson et al., 1993).It has been shown that patients' emotional and behavioural responses are more closely related to illness perception than to their objective medical state and nosological diagnosis (Bockholt et al. 2021; Brand et al. 2021; Saritas & Özdemir, 2018; Hopman & Rijke, 2015).
+Cancer-related distress may also contribute to a reduction in health-related quality of life, understood as a multidimensional construct that includes physical, emotional, social and spiritual areas of human functioning (Aaronson et al., 1993).
+Interestingly, it has been demonstrated that patients' emotional and behavioural responses are more closely related to their perception of the illness than to their objective medical state and nosological diagnosis (Bockholt et al. 2021; Brand et al. 2021; Saritas & Özdemir, 2018; Hopman & Rijke, 2015).
 Illness perception is a set of subjective beliefs about the identity, causes, timeline, control of cure, and the consequences of the disease on the daily psychophysical functioning of a particular patient (Leventhal, Nerenz et al., 1984; Leventhal, Phillips et al., 2016).
-It is also considered a strong predictor of health-related quality of life and, above all, a patient’s mental state (Miceli et al., 2019).
+It is therefore considered a strong predictor of health-related quality of life and, above all, a patient’s mental state (Miceli et al., 2019).

 Psycho-oncological support is an integral part of cancer treatment and has become an integral part of standard cancer care in many countries.
-Systematic reviews and meta-analyses (including randomized controlled trials (RCTs)), show that psychotherapeutic interventions significantly reduce cancer patients psychosocial problems and improve their quality of life as well as emotional and social functioning both during and after completion of oncological treatment (Faller et al., 2013; Tamagawa, Garland, Vaska and Carlson, 2012; Galway et al., 2012; Linden and Girgis, 2012; Heron-Speirs, Harvey and Baken, 2013; Parahoo et al., 2015; Matsuda, Yamaoka, Tango, Matsuda, and Nishimoto, 2014; Jassim, Whitford, Hickey, and Carter, 2015; Sun et al., 2019).
+Systematic reviews and meta-analyses, including randomized controlled trials (RCTs), show that psychotherapeutic interventions significantly reduce cancer patients psychosocial problems and improve their quality of life, as well as emotional and social functioning both during and after completion of oncological treatment (Faller et al., 2013; Tamagawa, Garland, Vaska and Carlson, 2012; Galway et al., 2012; Linden and Girgis, 2012; Heron-Speirs, Harvey and Baken, 2013; Parahoo et al., 2015; Matsuda, Yamaoka, Tango, Matsuda, and Nishimoto, 2014; Jassim, Whitford, Hickey, and Carter, 2015; Sun et al., 2019).

-Can applications help?
+Can digital applications help?

-Digital platforms can be of great help in the area of low-intensity impacts interventions.
+Digital platforms can be of great help in the area of low-intensity impact interventions.
 In this area, interventions are mainly based on psychoeducation and training in coping with stress and emotions (Haaga, 2000; Davison, 2000).
-In cognitive-behavioural therapy, the use of digital platforms providing therapeutic interventions aims to alleviate symptoms such as anxiety (Economides et al., 2019; Greer et al., 2019; Moberg, Niles and Beermann, 2019; Wright, Mishkind, Eells and Chan, 2019), depression (Economides et al., 2019; Moberg , Niles and Beermann, 2019; Wright, Mishkind, Eells and Chan, 2019), insomnia (Kang et al., 2017; Werner-Seidler et al., 2019), pain (Zheng et al., 2020), stress (Moberg , Niles and Beermann, 2019), and fatigue (Spahrkäs, Looijmans, Sanderman and Hagedoorn, 2020).
+In Cognitive Behavioral Therapy, the use of digital platforms providing therapeutic interventions aims to alleviate symptoms such as anxiety (Economides et al., 2019; Greer et al., 2019; Moberg, Niles and Beermann, 2019; Wright, Mishkind, Eells and Chan, 2019), depression (Economides et al., 2019; Moberg , Niles and Beermann, 2019; Wright, Mishkind, Eells and Chan, 2019), insomnia (Kang et al., 2017; Werner-Seidler et al., 2019), pain (Zheng et al., 2020), stress (Moberg , Niles and Beermann, 2019), and fatigue (Spahrkäs, Looijmans, Sanderman and Hagedoorn, 2020).

 What about clinical trials?

-Experts about Living Well
+Experts weigh in on Living Well

 quotesquotes